 One of the most useful methods is to try a VPN that offers great protection while also not intervening too much in your email-sending process, or contact the developers of the specific software and ask for a whitelist process to be effectuated.

-If you want to learn more about email issues and implement cool tips and tricks for more efficient emailing, check out our dedicated Email Hub.
+If you want to learn more about email issues and implement cool tips and tricks for more efficient emailing, you have our dedicated Email Hub.

-If you are interested in other similar tutorials guides, check out our VPN troubleshooting page.
+If you are interested in other similar tutorial guides, check out our VPN troubleshooting page.

 Frequently Asked Questions

+Why does my VPN block SMTP?
 VPN service providers may block SMTP as a security measure, to protect you against data leaks and avoid spam messaging.
-The issue should be easy to overcome if you whitelist your email or change VPN settings as proposed in this guide.
+The issue should be easy to overcome if you whitelist your email or change VPN settings.

+Who provides you with an SMTP?
 Your SMTP is generally provided by your ISP.
-It is the default email server that enables you to send and receive emails in real time.
+It is the default email server that enables you to send and receive emails in real-time.